JosuehCA/OOP_Team2/Documentación/Pitch Producto Final.md

 *(Demonstrate the seamless integration with a centralized database)*

 Let's talk about one crucial aspect: database integration.
-Overall, our database, powered by the SpreenBoot framework, is seamlessly managed through a repository.
+Overall, our database, powered by the SpringBoot framework, is seamlessly managed through a repository.
 This means that our system stores and retrieves data efficiently, ensuring a smooth and reliable flow of information.
 Currently, there are two tables to run SeafodTrace, one table dedicated to products, and another table linking an RFID identifier to each product.

 ## ***(Closing)***